gpspence/digital-cv/README.md

 2. **Open `index.html` in your browser** to view the CV.

-3. **Edit `portfolio.json`, `index.html` and `style.css`** to add your details and personalize the look.
+3. **Edit `portfolio.json`, `index.html` and `style.css`** to add details and personalize the look.

 ## 🛠️ Customization Tips

-- Update your personal information, work experience, skills, and projects in `index.html`.
+- Update personal information, work experience, skills, and projects in `portfolio.json`.
-- Tweak colors, fonts, and layout in `style.css`.
+- Tweak colors, fonts, and layout in `main.css`.
-- Add scripts in the `scripts/` folder if you want custom automation or data (optional).
 - Place photos or icons in the `images/` folder and reference them in your HTML.

 ## 💡 Deployment

 - **GitHub Pages:**
-  1. Push your changes to the `gh-pages` branch.
-  2. In repository settings, enable Pages for the `gh-pages` branch.
+  1. In repository settings, enable Pages for your main branch.
-  3. Visit `https://gpspence.github.io/digital-cv/` to see your live CV.
+  2. Visit `https://gpspence.github.io/digital-cv/` to see your live CV.

 - **Other hosts:**
   Upload the files to your preferred web host or serve locally.